Valerie Singleton: Blue Peter

-However, the programme continued to repeat items featuring Singleton for many years and she returned for a final series of the Special Assignment spin-off in 1981 reporting on the Yukon and Niagara Rivers.
-For both the 20th and 25th Anniversary editions of Blue Peter in 1978 and 1983 respectively, Singleton moderated the live link-ups from around the UK to launch the anniversary badge balloon hunts, thus extending her presenting tenure to 21 years.
+The programme continued to repeat items featuring Singleton for many years, and she returned for a final series of the Special Assignment spin-off in 1981, reporting on the Yukon and Niagara Rivers.
+For both the 20th and 25th anniversary editions of Blue Peter in 1978 and 1983 respectively, Singleton moderated the live link-ups from around the UK to launch the anniversary badge balloon hunts, thus extending her presenting career to 21 years.
 As a guest, she presented the "Outstanding Endeavour" award to its young recipient on the programme's 30th anniversary edition.
 Richard Marson states in his Blue Peter 50th Anniversary book that "Singleton never really left Blue Peter".

-During her time on Blue Peter, Singleton presented another BBC children's show, Val Meets The VIPs, a chat show which ran for three series during 1973–74.
+During her time on Blue Peter, Singleton presented another BBC children's show, Val Meets The VIPs, a chat show that ran for three series during 1973–74.
 Each edition featured an interview with a single public figure to which an audience of children were invited to put across their questions.
-A guest in March 1973 was the then Secretary of State for Education, Margaret Thatcher, who when asked if she would like to be Prime Minister said that she did not have enough experience, nor would there be a "woman Prime Minister in my lifetime".
+A guest in March 1973 was the then Secretary of State for Education Margaret Thatcher, who when asked if she would like to be Prime Minister said that she did not have enough experience, nor would there be a "woman Prime Minister in my lifetime".